RedLion8399/Dino/README.md

 ## :rocket: Getting started

 ## :bug: How to Contribute and Report Issues
+If you like the project and want to take part in the projekt you are welcom.
+Just fork the repo and try out what you want.
+As mentioned earlier this repo is intendet to students beginning with programming to understand basic concepts of programming and contribution using git and GitHub.

+To suggest new features or reporting bugs aou can open an [issue](https://github.com/RedLion8399/Dino/issues) directly here on GitHub.
+There are already pre-formatted issuetemplates to help you writing a consistent issue that is hopefully easy to understand and process.
+These templates should cover most possible cases.
+Althought if they do not fit to your needs feel free to open an issue without a template.

 ## :handshake: Acknowledgement
 The graphics used in this project are sourced from the [Runn Gesture Gaming](https://github.com/TusharAMD/Runn) GitHub repository by Tushar Amdoskar (TusharAMD), licensed under the [MIT License](https://github.com/TusharAMD/Runn/blob/master/LICENSE).
 Special thanks to the original author for providing these resources.

 ## :scroll: Conclusion and License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details

 ## :speech_balloon: Contact